RacingTadpole/cmsplugin-rt/README.txt

 =====

 This package contains a number of basic plugins to kick start your Django-CMS project.
-Some of them use classes appropriate for Twitter Bootstrap, but my intention is to broaden this.
+Some default to the Twitter Bootstrap look, but can be adjusted using the setting RT_FRONT_END_FRAMEWORK Currently "BOOTSTRAP" and "JQUERY-MOBILE" are recognised.

 button                     a Twitter Bootstrap button, with html special characters allowed text_minimal_markup        plain text with an h2 heading, with links and email addresses activated and html special codes allowed, e.g. &copy;